Snowball-programm-dev/TREE-Compiler/README.md

 ## issues

-ignores public and private variables, might be that multiple "get" of the same lib cause errors
+ignores public and private variables, might be that multiple "get" of the same lib cause errors,floats might not work, can only print out a string, can not  convert numbers to string

 ## then what works?